10 Internships in Los Angeles for High School Students

 Eligibility: Current 11th and 12th graders

-The Eve and Gene Black Summer Medical Career Program is an invaluable initiative for high school students aspiring to pursue careers in medicine and healthcare.
-This program, typically hosted by a medical institution or university, aims to provide students with a comprehensive and hands-on experience in the medical field.
-The program is often designed to expose participants to various aspects of healthcare, from clinical settings to research opportunities, allowing them to explore the diverse pathways within the medical profession.
+The Eve and Gene Black Summer Medical Career Program is one of the top internships in Los Angeles for high school students aspiring to pursue careers in medicine and healthcare.
+This program, typically hosted by a medical institution or university, aims to provide experience in the medical field.
+The program exposes you to various aspects of healthcare, from clinical settings to research opportunities, allowing you to explore the diverse pathways within the medical profession.
+You will have the opportunity to shadow healthcare professionals, engage in medical research projects, and even participate in simulated clinical experiences.
+The program connects you with healthcare professionals who can offer guidance and insights into the medical profession.

 Location: NASA centers across the country